alexandresoaresilva/STRIPS_prg/README.md

 Written by: Alexandre Soares

-Tree-builder, depth-first search still missing.
+Tree of possible actions builder and depth-first search still missing.

 **Description:**